 #2: Do Any Schools I Want to Apply to Recommend the SAT Essay?

 In addition, if you really struggle to write essays under time constraints (due to anxiety), you might want to opt out of the Essay.
-However, I only recommend this for students who normally have strong English and writing skills but struggle to write coherent essays when there's the added pressure of a time constraint.
+That said, I only recommend this for students who normally have strong English and writing skills but struggle to write coherent essays when there's the added pressure of a time constraint.

 For example, do you get As on essays you can work on at home but Cs on in-class essays because you get easily nervous?
 If that's the case, taking the SAT with Essay might not be a good idea.